Dr Dan Bulley

 I am happy to supervise PhDs in international ethics, international security, borders and hospitality, refugee and asylum issues, humanitarian intervention, international aid, human rights, political community, urban politics, poststructural and postcolonial theory.

 - Ethics as Foreign Policy: Britain, the EU and the Other (Routledge, 2009)

 JOURNAL ARTICLES AND BOOK CHAPTERS:

-- ‘Re-thinking Hospitality: How London Welcomed the World to the 2012 Olympic and Paralympic Games’, in Vassil Girginov (ed.), Handbook of the London 2012 Olympic and Paralympic Games – Volume Two: Celebrating the Games.
-(Roultedge, forthcoming) (with Debbie Lisle).
+- ‘Rethinking Hospitality: How London Welcomed the World at the 2012 Olympic and Paralympic Games’, in Vassil Girginov (ed.), Handbook of the London 2012 Olympic and Paralympic Games – Volume Two: Celebrating the games (Routledge, 2014) (with Debbie Lisle).

 - ‘The Politics of Ethical Foreign Policy: A Responsibility to Protect Whom?’, European Journal of International Relations, 16 (3), 2010.
 Reprinted in:

-- Nick Vaughan-Williams and Columba Peoples (eds), Major Works; Critical Security Studies, Volume IV – ‘Extending Security’ (Routledge, 2012)
+- Nick Vaughan-Williams and Columba Peoples (eds.), Major Works: Critical Security Studies (Routledge, 2012)

 - ‘Ethical Assassination?
 Negotiating the (ir)responsible decision’ in M. Fagan et al. (eds.), Derrida: Negotiating the Legacy (Edinburgh University Press, 2007).

 - ‘Negotiating Ethics: Campbell, Ontopology and Hospitality’, Review of International Studies 32 (4), 2006, pp. 645-663.